Global Industrial Products Manufacturer

 Customer Segment Optimization

 Accunomics began with a strategic review of the company’s global operations – a portfolio of businesses that spanned over 60 countries, 25 languages and 15 operational ERP systems.
-The initial profitability modeling effort revealed that 25% of the portfolio markets were unprofitable, and the next 50% of the markets contributed just 10% of the earnings.
-In conjunction with the client’s internal strategy group, Accunomics helped determine if each market would be grown, harvested, restructured or exited.
+The initial profitability modeling revealed that 25% of the portfolio markets were unprofitable, and the next 50% of the markets contributed just 10% of the earnings.
+In conjunction with the client’s internal strategy group, Accunomics helped determine whether each market would be grown, harvested, restructured or exited.

 Product Portfolio Optimization

 We collaborated closely with the client’s product development organization to reduce the number of SKUs.
 Many products were legacies of a prior merger, while others were the result of the company’s complex operating footprint.
-A substitution matrix was developed to assist sales people in migrating customers to a smaller set of products, and in many cases higher margin products that offered the same specifications were identified.
+A substitution matrix was developed to assist sales people in migrating customers to a smaller set of products, and in many cases higher margin products that offered the same specifications.
 Our work resulted in a 38% reduction in SKUs, and a 43% reduction in supporting labor.

 Price and Discount Optimization